MySQL Database Structure in WordPress

 A unique user ID

-A user meta key, meta value, and meta ID.
-The meta information here are unique identifiers for each user on your site.
+A user meta key, meta value, and meta ID — the meta information here includes unique identifiers for each user on your site

 wp_users: The list of users with an account on your WordPress website is maintained within this table and includes information like